chemfiles/chemfiles/README.md

 ## Contributors and license

-Chemfiles is written by Guillaume Fraux, and put to your disposition under the terms of the Mozilla Public License v2.0.
+Chemfiles was created and is maintained by Guillaume Fraux, and put to your disposition under the terms of the Mozilla Public License v2.0.
 By contributing to Chemfiles, you agree to distribute your contributions under the same license.

+All the contributors to chemfiles are listed in the [AUTHORS](AUTHORS) file.
+Many thanks to all of them!